 Section 4.
-Employees who are called back to work after having left the work place shall be compensated for no less than 2 hours for each such call-out.
-It is understood that this provision does not apply to work which is essentially a continuation of the work day, or if the employee decides to return to work, rather than continue the work day.
+Employees who are called back to work after having left the workplace shall be compensated for no less than 2 hours for each such call-out.
+It is understood that this provision does not apply to work, which is essentially a continuation of the workday, or if the employee decides to return to work, rather than continue the workday.

 Section 5.
-When emergency conditions require the closing or curtailing of the office, the employee shall be paid for the first 5 days of the office closure.
-The Employer will make every effort to schedule alternate work areas during this period.
+When emergency conditions require the closing or curtailing of the office, The Employer will make every effort to schedule alternate work areas during this period, however if an alternate area is not available the employee will transition to temporary remote work.